 For editing, we recommend investing in editing software like Adobe PhotoShop Lightroom.
 This does have a bit of a learning curve, but will let you get the best out of the photos that your camera produces.

-There are free editors online that can handle RAW files that you might want to get started with but eventually we recommend using a more powerful software like Lightroom.
+There are free editors online that can handle RAW files that you might want to get started with and you can see a full list of photo editing software here.
+Once you get more comfortable, we eventually recommend using a more powerful software like Lightroom.

 Consider getting some mirrorless camera accessories